 Preparation and cooking

 Boarfish are well regarded as eating fish, especially by anglers.
 They have few bones and tight white meat.
-Flesh is delicate in flavour and texture.
+Their flesh is delicate in flavour and texture.
+Boarfish can be panfried with a little butter for delicious results.
+Fresh specimens are also excellent raw, with crisp, clean white flesh.

 The firm, tight, lustrous flesh of Leatherjacket is very similar to that of Boarfish.
 It is versatile, being suited to grilling and panfrying as well as poaching and braising.